B-tree: In filesystems

 TOPS-20 (and possibly TENEX) used a 0 to 2 level tree that has similarities to a B-tree.
 A disk block was 512 36-bit words.
 If the file fit in a 512 (29) word block, then the file directory would point to that physical disk block.
 If the file fit in 218 words, then the directory would point to an aux index; the 512 words of that index would either be NULL (the block isn't allocated) or point to the physical address of the block.
 If the file fit in 227 words, then the directory would point to a block holding an aux-aux index; each entry would either be NULL or point to an aux index.
 Consequently, the physical disk block for a 227 word file could be located in two disk reads and read on the third.

-Apple's filesystem HFS+ and APFS, Microsoft's NTFS, AIX (jfs2) and some Linux filesystems, such as btrfs and Ext4, use B-trees.
+Apple's filesystem HFS+ and APFS, Microsoft's NTFS, AIX (jfs2) and some Linux filesystems, such as Bcachefs, Btrfs and ext4, use B-trees.

 B*-trees are used in the HFS and Reiser4 file systems.

 DragonFly BSD's HAMMER file system uses a modified B+-tree.